sammizhu/satellite_img_ML_model/MOSAIKS_feature/README.md

 **Note:**
     - Ensure that file_path points to the files downloaded in Step 2.
     - Important: Do not use the same file path as the one used in Step 1.

+### MOSAIKS Analysis

+Further analysis can be done via the files in `analysis` directory.
+Be sure to import the functions similar to how it is demoed above.